mahlenmorris/VCVRack/Memory.md

 * Try playing the same audio at different speeds an octave apart.
 I find that making one Ruminate run at SPEED 1 and others run at, say, 2.0 or 0.5 or .25 works as a nice starting place.
 ### Controls

-#### BOUNCE Button
-When unlit, when the head hits the edge of Memory, it will loop around to the other edge and continue.
-When lit, the head will "bounce" off the edges of Memory, which will result in it playing in reverse even though the speed is positive.
 #### Position ADJUST Slider
 ADJUST is a self-centering slider that allows you to manually move the playback head within the memory.
 Note that audio output and head movement will stop until the ADJUST slider is released.
 #### Position SET Input